 By third grade, Nick was an anxious little fellow, yet he hated feeling isolated at the peanut-free table.
 The allergist suggested a challenge to see if Nick would react to peanut contact or inhalation.
 But when the doctor brought a closed jar of peanut butter into the examination room, the terrified boy hid under the table.

 After coaxing and reassurance, Nick reluctantly came out and passed the challenges; he had no reaction to peanut proteins in the air or on his skin.
-Nick was still allergic and had to avoid eating peanuts, even traces, but the allergist said the extreme level of precaution was more than Nick required.
+Nick was still allergic and had to avoid eating peanuts, even traces.
+But the allergist said the extreme level of avoiding went beyond what Nick required.

 Melanie’s vigilance is an example of what psychologists call “avoidance coping”.
 Rather than working through ways to make situations safe for Nick, she simply shunned them.
 This limiting behavior can initially provide a feeling of safety.
 But in the long term, it affects quality of life and perpetuates anxiety.

 It’s true that not every event is a good idea when coping with food allergies.
 For example, a dairy farm field trip may be too risky for a child with a severe milk allergy.
 But if you’re avoiding whole categories of activities, ask yourself: “Is this avoidance truly in the best interest of my child?”

 When you’re tempted to say “no” to an activity because it makes you anxious, challenge yourself to find a way to make it work.
 Perhaps it’s not if your child can go trick-or-treating but how.
 Could he wear gloves?
 Could he collect the candy and then trade his loot for safe treats?

-There are about 30 million Americans living with food allergies – traveling, eating at restaurants, going to school and to work.
-Life-threatening reactions are very rare, so focus on what is likely to happen (your child will be just fine with precautions) rather than what could happen.
+There are about 32 million Americans living with food allergies – traveling, eating at restaurants, going to school and to work.
+Life-threatening reactions are rare, so focus on what is likely to happen (your child will be just fine with precautions) rather than what could happen.